 ____ In constant motion; in everyone else’s “face and space”

 ___ Over-sensitive to touch, noise, smells, other people

 WHAT CAN YOU DO?

-Effective treatment for Sensory Processing Disorder by a trained occupational therapist is available at Spot On Therapies, LLC.
+Effective treatment for Sensory Processing Disorder by a trained occupational therapist is available at Spot On Therapies.
 Far too many children with sensory symptoms are misdiagnosed and/or improperly treated.
 Untreated SPD that persists into adulthood can affect an individual’s ability to succeed in school, marriage, work, and community social environments.

 - Provides direct 1-to-1 treatment in a sensory-rich setting that has unique equipment that provides a wide range of sensory opportunities

 - Includes a diagnostic evaluation before you begin treatment and delivers it in easily understandable, written form.